beuaaa/pywinauto_recorder/docs/description.rst

 Description
 ===========
-.. warning::  This recorder is still at a very early stage of development.

 "Pywinauto recorder" records user interface actions and saves them in a Python script.
 The saved Python script can be run to replay the user interface actions previously recorded.